amazon-connect/amazon-connect-salesforce-cti/lightning/readme.md

 - **Bugfix**: We've fixed an error that prevented Contact Lens app from displaying occasionally when Transcribe was enabled.

-- **Bugfix**: Changed the logic for the `IsContactTransfer` CTI Flow Block which caused it to always return true.
+- **Bugfix**: Changed the logic for the IsContactTransfer CTI Flow Block which caused it to always return true.

 - **Bugfix**: We've fixed various issues with Medialess popout not closing after the tabs are closed.

 - **Bugfix**: We've fixed an issue where the login window did not close automatically after logging into the Connect.

+- **Bugfix**: We fixed an issue that prevented upgrading the package if the Case or Contact object contained encrypted fields.

 ## 5.9 December 2020